 We’ve all heard Men are from Mars, Women are from Venus.
 Most of us may have even read the book.
 We stereotype genders, and get stereotyped ourselves...more than you can imagine.
-There are many theories, articles and books – many scientific – that claim women’s brains are clinically different from men’s.
-Many attempts to rationalize why women and men behave and react differently.
-Why?
-Just so we can understand our “segmentation” theories and market to them accordingly?
-How are you and your companies stereotyping these human behaviors?
+How many stereotyping pictures, like this one, do we see flood the media world?
+There are many more theories, articles and books – many scientific – that claim women’s brains are clinically different from men’s.
+Many attempts . . .

+Men work.
+And so do women.
+So why do we talk about “working women” and not working men?
 It’s not that there really are more working men than women.
-In fact, according to the Bureau of Labor Statistics April 2010 report, women hold 49.8% (130.2 million) of the jobs in the U.S. That’s about as close to a 50-50 workforce as possible.
-The Labor Department further breaks it down.
-In 2008, 76% of unmarried mothers worked, as well as 69% of married mothers.
-Only one in five households had a stay-at-home mom.
-A single mom heads up one in ten households and single women account for 27% of all households in the U.S.
+In fact, according to the Bureau of Labor Statistics April 2010 report, women hold 49.8% (130.2 million) of the jobs in the U.S. That’s about as close to a 50-50 workforce as possible. . . . .

-I have often spoke on the topic of “feminine values” that brands need to embrace in order to emotionally connect with their customers.
+I have often spoken on the topic of “feminine values” that brands need to embrace to emotionally connect with their customers.
 It is truly the states of our emotions, moods and passions that drive our expectations and behaviors….and ultimately our buying decisions.
 But I was told the word “feminine” is loaded.
 And it is.
 So, I figured the best way to describe this is through a case study with Apple . . .

 Companies are becoming more aware of the impact of social media in people's lives and seeking professionals savvy in social media strategies.
-Social media has traditionally been a way of life for the younger generation, but we see more and more people of all ages engaging in social networks, such as Facebook, to build and keep up with relationships.
+Social media has traditionally been a way of life for younger generation, but we see more and more people of all ages engaging in social networks, such as Facebook, to build and keep up with relationships . . .

 The New World Marketplace is where people and technology come together.
 It's the pace of change, shift, complexity and series of critical demographic junctures.
 It's a multicultural society where "we" is getting trickier to define in terms of race, ethnicity and religion.
 It's a place where cultural shifts create long-term evolutionary changes.
 It's where globalization has blurred traditional boundaries.
-It's the path forward to the "next society" where it's all about managing the velocity of this transformation.
-It’s a world where leaders and organizations must learn faster than this velocity to succeed and grow.
-It’s a world where insights and foresights matter, and relationships are based on a shared reality that is much softer and more intuitive.
+It's the path forward to the "next society" where it's all about . . .